alantrundle/StreamerBasic/README.md

 Issues

-LVGL + BT + WiFi pushes DRAM too far, so LVGL runs mostly in PSRAM so the dual-buffering is increidibly slow, however putting lvbuf1 in DRAM crashes WiFi + BT
+LVGL + BT + WiFi pushes DRAM too far, so LVGL runs mostly in PSRAM so the dual-buffering is increidibly slow, however putting lvbuf1 in DRAM crashes WiFi + BT, again if pushed too far.
 WiFi due to co-existance crashes sometimes.
-I work around by resseting WiFi when i get a -1 failed error during fetching/ opening.
+I rolled back to ESP32 version 6.4.0 to work around the issues.

+Latest ESP32 version causes BT to try to sleep, and it's generally unstable with A2DP.

-Sometimes crashes - I am working on them when i see them.
+BT Sometimes crashes - I am working on this, however for the most part it's down to lack of available DRAM.

 To-Do